 United States: The Most Important Battleground

-The U.S. outcome will shape Polymarket’s long-term future.
-If Nevada and Tennessee succeed, other states may follow.
-If federal preemption holds and CFTC approval remains stable, Polymarket could expand across most U.S. states over time.
+The U.S. outcome will shape Polymarket's long-term future.
+The CFTC's pending rulemaking, with comments closing July 27, 2026, could settle much of this fight at the federal level.
+If Nevada, Tennessee, and Michigan succeed in state court, more states may follow.
+If federal preemption holds instead, Polymarket could expand across most U.S. states over time.

 Frequently Asked Questions